2 A short history of aviation

 One notable development during this period was the widespread adoption of digital flight management systems (FMS) in commercial aircraft.
 The Boeing 767 was the first to introduce these computer-based systems, which replaced traditional analog instruments.
 FMS allowed for more precise navigation, automated flight planning, and improved aircraft performance.
 The integration of FMS into cockpits paved the way for increased safety, efficiency, and reliability in aviation operations.

-The use of GPS (Global Positioning System) also played a crucial role in transforming aviation.
+The use of Global Positioning System (GPS) also played a crucial role in transforming aviation.
 Following the incident of Korean Air Flight 007 in 1983, where the aircraft from New York to Seoul via Anchorage was shot down after deviating from its intended route, there was a renewed emphasis on enhancing navigation and surveillance capabilities.
 GPS technology provided a highly accurate and reliable means of determining an aircraft’s position, velocity, and time.
 Its widespread adoption in the 1980s and 1990s greatly improved aircraft navigation, enabling precise route planning, automated guidance systems, and enhanced situational awareness for pilots.

 Additionally, this period saw the emergence of more advanced air traffic management systems.
 New technologies were implemented, allowing for better monitoring and management of air traffic based on radar and data processing capabilities.
 These systems facilitated more efficient routing, reduced congestion, and enhanced safety in busy airspace.
 The digitalization of air traffic management systems played a key role in accommodating the increasing volume of air traffic and ensuring smooth operations in the rapidly evolving aviation landscape.